elastic/opbeans-loadgen/README.md

 ### HTTP method overview

-The following is a list of HTTP methods and their purpose.
-For specifics including possible arguments and expected returns, please see the in-line documentation:
+The list of HTTP methods and their purpose can be found in the [http method overview section](dyno/README.md#http-method-overview). arguments and expected returns, please see the in-line documentation:

 Endpoint|HTTP Verb|Description